 The transfer learning performance of a model indicates its ability to adapt to new tasks and datasets beyond its original training domain~\citep{kolesnikov2020big}.
 Good transferability allows for rapid finetuning with minimal additional effort, making it easier to scale the model to a wide range of real-world applications.
 The ability of a model to adapt to these shifts without significant degradation in performance serves as a valuable metric for its utility and generalization capabilities.
 For instance, consider a model that has been originally trained on ImageNet, which primarily consists of natural images.
 A test of its transferability would be to evaluate how well this model performs when applied to a vastly different domain, such as medical imaging.

-To assess the transferability of models, we adopted a VTAB benchmark~\citep{zhai2019large}.
+To assess the transferability, we adopted a VTAB benchmark~\citep{zhai2019large}.
 It comprises 19 diverse datasets grouped into three subcategories: natural, specialized, and structured.
 We conduct a linear probing evaluation on frozen features, following the protocol from~\cite{ilharco_gabriel_2021_5143773}.
-The results are shown in Fig.~\ref{fig:vtab_robust_diff} (bottom).
-Transferability results on VTAB, grouped by subcategories are provided in Table~\ref{table:vtab}.
+The results are shown in Fig.~\ref{fig:vtab_robust_diff} (bottom) and Table~\ref{table:vtab}.

-\textbf{Supervised ConvNeXt has great transferability almost matching the performance of CLIP models.} We find that ConvNeXt strongly outperforms ViT for supervised models.
+\textbf{Supervised ConvNeXt has great transferability, almost matching the performance of CLIP models.} We find that ConvNeXt strongly outperforms ViT for supervised.
 Interestingly the performance of supervised ConvNeXt is not very far from CLIP models, both of which have the same average accuracy.
-For CLIP models, ViT and ConvNeXt demonstrate similar average performance, with many datasets showing a performance gap of less than 1\%.
-CLIP models generally show better transferability on all three subgroups (Table \ref{table:vtab}) of VTAB, which is different from the robustness experiments.
-Their superiority can be attributed to the larger and more diverse pretraining data~\citep{ramanujan2023connection}.
+For CLIP, ViT and ConvNeXt demonstrate similar average accuracy, with many datasets showing a performance gap of less than 1\%.
+CLIP models generally show better transferability on all three subgroups of VTAB (Table \ref{table:vtab}), which is different from the robustness experiments.
+The superiority of CLIP can be attributed to the larger and more diverse volume of pretraining data~\citep{ramanujan2023connection}.